One of today’s prime trends – blockchain technology – has the remarkable potential to empower other mega-trend, artificial intelligence.

 What can blockchain and AI do together?

-As we’ve seen, this technology has the remarkable potential to empower AI.
+As we’ve seen, blockchain empower AI.
 Here are some real-time examples of the possibilities that combining these two technologies will bring about.

-As all data stored on blockchains is exceptionally secure as its being encrypted, blockchains can assistance overcome some of the data privacy big data has already formed.
+As all data stored on blockchains is exceptionally secure as its being encrypted.
+With all, blockchains can provide assistance in overcoming some of the data privacy big data has already formed.

 Even actions such as Amazon applying AI algorithms to customer data to predict what upcoming purchases they would like can be seen as an invasion of privacy.